+Adjustment can be painful, but it may be necessary.
 Kerryn Higgs (2014) has questioned our contemporary preoccupation with growth in the context of a finite planet.
 League tables are invariably computed on the basis of the volume of current activities.
 There is often intense competition to be "number one" or within a group of leading entities.
 Some organisations have programmes and teams whose purpose is to improve their league table positions.
 What new forms of league table might persuade companies to play different games?
 How might reward and recognition policies be used to encourage a redefinition of success?
+Could Governments use their honours systems to help achieve a change of priorities and behaviours among business leaders?

-Should graphical representations of outputs and achievement be expected to point ever upwards?
+Should graphical representations of outputs and achievement be expected to point ever upwards, regardless of environmental and other consequences?
 When many of the current generation of business leaders were at business school, case discussions invariably focused on increasing rather than contracting output.
 For political leaders, a slackening of growth rates usually means fewer seats will be won at the next election.
 Are there alternative indicators such as quality of life and happiness indices that could re-frame public debates?
 Should one wait for a change of emphasis and priorities, or set out to be a catalyst in bringing them about?